-We Asked a Gay Ethics Professor About Posting Pics of Hot Guys Online Without Their Consent
+We Asked an Ethics Professor About Posting Pics of Hot People Online Without Their Consent

 A website called Tube Crush is a forum where women and gay men take pictures of male London subway commuters and then comment on and rate each guy based on his attractiveness.
-(For the record, guys who look muscular or wealthy get more praise — big shock.)
+(Guys who look muscular or wealthy get more praise — big shock.)
 The site has thousands of Facebook and Twitter followers and has been criticized for objectifying men and sharing their images without consent.
-One commenter says, “If men uploaded pictures of women … to rate their attractiveness; they would be slaughtered.”
+As one commenter says, “If men uploaded pictures of women to rate their attractiveness, they would be slaughtered.”

-If you ever spent time on Tumblr, or if you enjoy Instagram, chances are that you’ve seen similar pages featuring candid pics of guys, taken while they’re working out at the gym, riding mass transit or walking around in public.
-On one hand, these shots seem hot and somewhat harmless — after all, it’s a free country, these guys are in public places and who doesn’t appreciate a good lookin’ fella?
-But on the other hand, posting such photos online makes private individuals public objects of desire without their permission.
+If you ever spent time on Tumblr, or if you enjoy Instagram, chances are that you’ve seen similar accounts featuring candid pics of guys, taken while they’re working out at the gym, riding mass transit or walking around in public.
+On one hand, these shots seem somewhat harmless — after all, it’s a free country, the guys are in public places, and who doesn’t appreciate a good lookin’ man?
+On the other hand, posting such photos online makes private individuals public objects of desire without their permission.
 Is this a problem?

 To be clear, we’re not talking about the law or legality here — something can be legal and still unethical or problematic.
-Nor are we talking about celebrities on red carpets, politicians at public events or other public performers who seem to invite attention.
-We’re talking about posting pictures of unwitting, everyday citizens.
+Nor are we talking about celebrities on red carpets, politicians at public events or other public performers who invite attention and crave publicity.
+We’re talking about posting pictures of unwitting, everyday citizens without their knowledge.

-Rather, it’s what one does with the photos that matters.
+Or is really what one does with the photo that matters?

-Tube Crush and sites like it often add brief, complimentary captions, calling the men hot or handsome, illustrating that the words placed alongside such images matter immensely.
-It’d be quite different if the websites wrote out explicit sexual fantasies about each guy, asked readers where to buy each guy’s clothes (or if they wrote out mocking captions like the sites She Has Had It or People of Walmart) — each would give the photos a different context and make each person subject to a completely different sort of viewer engagement.
+Tube Crush and sites/accounts like it often add brief, complimentary captions, calling the men hot or handsome, illustrating that the words placed alongside such images matter immensely.
+It’d be quite different if the sites/accounts wrote out explicit sexual fantasies about each guy, asked readers where to buy each guy’s clothes (or if they wrote out mocking captions like the sites She Has Had It or People of Walmart) — each would give the photos a different context and make these people subject to a different sort of viewer engagement.

 Posting a hot guy’s pic on Tube Crush or elsewhere isn’t always so simple.